-Earlier this month, a group of experts from the National Defence University (NDU) of Ukraine completed an eLearning course hosted by the Cuiavian University in Wloclawek in Poland that is part of NATO’s Defence Education Enhancement Programme (DEEP).
+Earlier this month, a group of experts from the National Defence University (NDU) of Ukraine completed an eLearning course hosted by the Cuiavian University in Wloclawek in Poland that is part of NATO’s Defence Education Enhancement Program (DEEP).
 Graduates received their certification from Professor Stanislaw Kunikowski, the Rector of the Cuiavian University.
 The decision to rely on eLearning to deliver NATO’s DEEP curriculum is just another example of the way in which eLearning holds an especially powerful role in education that is designed to reach learners across borders.

-NATO’s Defence Education Enhancement Programme
+NATO’s Defence Education Enhancement Program

-The Defence Education Enhancement Programme, widely known as DEEP, is a focused on reform.
+The Defence Education Enhancement Program, widely known as DEEP, is a focused on reform.
 Simply put, it offers practical support to nations who wish to develop and reform their professional military education institutions.
 As the NATO explains, “The DEEP Programme fosters defense capacity building, cooperative capability development, and standardization, and promotes interoperability of processes and methodologies to enhance democratic institutions.”
 Among other key objectives, the program seeks to offer “demand-driven” curricula to meet the specific needs of member nations and to put Western-based military and security experts into contact with nations under transition.
 Currently, Afghanistan, Armenia, Azerbaijan, Georgia, Kazakhstan, Mauritania, Mongolia, the Republic of Moldova, Serbia, Tunisia, and Ukraine are all part of NATO’s DEEP initiative.

 To support this project, NATO has partnered with the Partnership for Peace Consortium of Defense Academies and Security Studies Institutes.
 According to the Consortium, a key program objective includes, “supporting defense education institutions (war college, staff college, military academy, NCO) for faculty development (how to teach) and curriculum development (what to teach)” and “Tailoring materials to meet individual Partner defense education requirements.”